chrisschuette/Raytracer.js/README.md

 raytracer.js
 ============

 raytracer.js is a simple raytracer for the Phong shading model implemented in JS.
+For more information see [here](http://www.christophschuette.com/blog/?p=134).

 ### dependencies ###
 * [require.js](http://requirejs.org/)